Romkabouter/ESP32-Rhasspy-Satellite/README.md

 When you do a make, the partitions_two_ota.bin will be in the build folder and the bootloader.bin in the build/bootloader folder.

 To flash the OTA version for the first time, attach the Voice to a Raspberry Pi.
+- Get the HAL code from https://github.com/matrix-io/matrixio_hal_esp32/tree/master/components/hal
 - Copy the folder "hal" to your Arduino IDE libraries folder
 - Add to Arduino IDE: AsynchMqttClient https://github.com/marvinroger/async-mqtt-client
+- Be sure to check this pull request: https://github.com/marvinroger/async-mqtt-client/pull/117 This code uses disconnect(), which will cause the MatrixVoice to crash if the fix from the PR is not in it.
 - Download and add to Arduino IDE: https://github.com/me-no-dev/AsyncTCP
 - Add to Arduino IDE: PubSubClient by Nick O'Leary https://github.com/knolleary/pubsubclient
 - Add to Arduino IDE: ArduinoJson.
 Be sure to install version 5 (latest) and not 6.
 Version 6 this is still beta.